Prince989/boonoob_landing/README.md

 ### `npm start`
 First run
-`npm install` to get all the required packages
-Runs the app in the development mode.\
+`npm install` to get all the required packages and then `npm start` runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\